LuigiBrosNin/UNI/Master first year/Complementi di basi di dati/Marketplaces for Data Notes.md

 two categories:
-- Static/Factual: Data is valid and relevant for a long period of time and does not change abruptly, i.e., population numbers, geographi- cal coordinates, etc.
+- Static/Factual: Data is valid and relevant for a long period of time and does not change abruptly, i.e., population numbers, geographical coordinates, etc.
 - Up To Date: Data is important shortly after its creation and loses its relevance quickly, 1. ¢., current stock prices, weather data, or social media entries.